jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Caching answers while taking the exam.
 -->

 Contestation of paper based exams generally is not a common problem.
 This is mainly due to the controlled environment paper based exams are taken under.
 Adding, the medium that is used to test examinees (i.e. paper) is failsave.
 E-exams, especially decentralized, ones introduce the possibility of failure of the exam medium.
-E-exams rely on software, on the reliability of the device exams are taken on and of course on internet connection.
+E-exams rely on software, on the operation of the exam device and of course on internet connection.

 The most crutial point probably is the reliability of the e-exam software.
 This high reliability can only be achived by rigorous testing and contious improvements.
-Of course this applies to almost any software artefact and thus may not be considered a design principle per se.
-Device reliablity lays in the responsebility of the device owner.
+Of course, this applies to almost any software artefact and thus may not be considered a specific design principle per se.
+Further, device operatability largely lays in the responsebility of the device owner.
 Still, examinees should be advised to keep their devices updated, make sure they are working properly and are plugged into power.

-Moreover the exam should be accessible and workable if the internet connection is lost for short periods of time.
+Softwarewise these directives can be supported by making the exam accessible and workable if the internet connection is lost for short periods of time.
 Additionally exam answers should contiously be send to a server to minimize the possibility of data loss.
 In case of both a device crash and internet failure, the exam should be persistent on the local storage of the device.
 The device then can be rebooted and the exam can be contiued.

 ### Equal Treatment